top of page

 • Determine what fraction of the energy dissipated by the flow of water is invested in melting the bed in supraglacial rivers and under what conditions this fraction becomes dominant in the river's evolution.

 Rising temperatures are one of the factors contributing to the retreat of glaciers.
-However, the increase in temperature is not equal at different altitudes.
-Therefore, it may affect different areas of the glacier differently, or some glaciers more than others.
-Vertical profiles are important to see how the temperatures and winds of the meteorological models are related to those observed above and on the glacier's surface, which determine the ablation rate.
+However, the increase in temperature is not equal at different altitudes and might be affected by local variations.
+We often extrapolate meteorological variables from nearby weather stations or meteorological models (forecast or reanalysis) to model glacier melt.
+Studying real temperature variations across vertical profiles and comparing conditions on the glacier surface and the surrounding rock is essential to understanding how the temperatures and winds of the meteorological models and weather stations are related to those observed above and on the glacier's surface, determining the ablation rate.

-One traditional way to measure the vertical variation of temperature, wind, and other meteorological variables is by launching disposable sounding balloons.
-Although there are reusable versions, it is common for them to get lost, especially in mountainous terrain.
-Therefore, it is an expensive and polluting methodology.
-In this research project, we will use a technique based on UAVs and low-latency meteorological sensors built using the open hardware framework at the University of Magallanes.
+In this research project, we will use temperature loggers distributed in and around the glacier, taking advantage of the rugged terrain to sample different elevations.
+We can also use UAVs and low-latency meteorological sensors (custom-built using the open hardware framework at the University of Magallanes).
 The UAV will be equipped with sensors capable of measuring altitude and rapid changes in temperature, humidity, and wind speed, allowing it to measure vertical weather profiles of 3,000 meters or more in just a few minutes.

-In addition, the results will be compared with measurements made with professional instruments, both ground-based and designed for UAVs.
+In addition, the results will be compared with measurements made with professional instruments, as the Automatic Weather Station operating near the glacier front.

 Project's objectives